a-bentofreire/renametoix/README.md

 # Description

-[RenameToIX](https://www.devtoix.com/en/projects/renametoix) is a Gtk3 File Renamer designed to be an alternative to [Linux Mint](https://www.linuxmint.com/) bulky as file renamer on Nemo and Thunar File Manager.
+[RenameToIX](https://www.devtoix.com/en/projects/renametoix) is a Gtk3 File Renamer designed to be an alternative to [Linux Mint](https://www.linuxmint.com/) bulky as file renamer for Nemo, Nautilus and Thunar File Managers.

 ![Image](https://www.devtoix.com/files/projects/renametoix/example-macro.gif)

+Read section [Integrate](#integrate) on now to integrate with Nemo, Nautilus and Thunar.

+If you find this project useful, please, read the [Support this Project](#support-this-project) on how to contribute.

 ## Features

 - GUI and Console mode.
 - Counter, file datetime, and extension Macros.
+- Function Macros with regex group capture: Lower, Upper, Capitalize.
 - Start index for counter Macro.
 - Configurable list of macros.
 - Single click macro.